Arm Liposuction: Can Get Rid of Arm Fats with this Surgery?

 Arm Liposuction Vs. Arm Lift

 On the other hand, an arm lift is a skin removal procedure during which the excess and loose skin is trimmed to make the arms look firmer.
-Although small pockets of fat can be removed during this operation, the main aim of it is to cut the saggy skin caused by losing a significant amount of weight and to reduce the volume of armpit skin.
+Although small pockets of fat can be removed during this operation, the main aim is to cut the saggy skin caused by losing a significant amount of weight and to reduce the volume of armpit skin.
 An arm lift requires large incisions, and its scars may be visible on the inner arm and the back.

-• Being physically and mentally healthy;
+• Being physically and mentally healthy:

 • Not having any life-threatening disease such as diabetes, high blood pressure, and cardiovascular problems;